jayshozie/ceng240/notes4newbies/W05-conditional-and-repetitive-execution.md

 # Note

-One of the stupid things about this course, they do explain these stuff in week 3.
+This is one of the stupidest things about this course, they do explain these stuff in week 3.
 I won't go into much detail, because I did in [week 3's markdown](./W03-intro-to-python-1.md).
 You can find example in [week 6's markdown](./W06-examples-of-conditional-and-repetitive-execution.md).